ruslansavchuk/kubernetes-the-hard-way/docs/04-etcd.md

 ca.pem
 ```

-Now, we need to create certificate which will be used by ETCD (not only ETCD, but about that in next parts) as server cert.
+Now, we can create certificate files signed by our ca file.

+> to simplify our kubernetes deployment, we will use this certificate for other kubernetes components as well, that is why we will add some extra configs (like KUBERNETES_HOST_NAME to it)
 ```bash
 {
 HOST_NAME=$(hostname -a)